HWaymentSteele/NMR_scripts/README.md

 2. Use `process_CPMG_err.py` or `process_CPMG_err.ipynb` to calculate uncertainties for R_2,eff using duplicates, determine whether uncertainty from noise or duplicates are greater, and plot.

+Simplest usage:

+`python process_CPMG_err.py /path/to/PINT/out/ -T 0.04`

+Would process all *.out files in PINT `out` dir, using a cpmg delay of 40 ms.

+Outputs:

+- Plots using largest error in `/output_plots/*pdf` using largest error

+- Plots comparing error at `/output_plots/both_errs/*pdf`

+- JSON file with raw data for further use in python: `output_plots/raw_data.json.zip`

-   -NB: A functionality of PINT is to fit R_2,eff to the Carver-Richards equations to estimate p_B, kex, etc. These scripts do not currently do this.
+NB: A useful functionality of PINT is to fit R_2,eff to the Carver-Richards equations to estimate p_B, kex, etc. These scripts do not currently do this.